temmytope88/CountUniqueWordsInFiles/RockPaperScissorGame/README.md

 The game is a Rock-Paper-Scissors
-It has only two player: The user and computer
+It has only two player: The user and computer.

 Rock is greater than scissors
 Paper is greater than rock
 Scissors is greater than paper